Investing in equality for women can potentially increase a company’s—and your portfolio’s—bottom line. Our expert explains.

 Using data from the Bureau of Labor Statistics monthly jobs report, The National Women’s Law Center found that over 1 million fewer women were in the labor force in January 2022 as compared to the beginning of the pandemic (February 2020), while men have largely recouped their labor force losses.
 An article from The New York Times reports that 66% of mothers with partners say that they are chiefly responsible for childcare, compared to 24% of fathers.2 Further, the gender pay gap in the U.S. remains at 19% ;3 just 26% of corporate board seats in Russell 3000 companies are held by women;4 and only 14% of fund managers are female.5

 Every March, Women’s History month serves as a great reminder to reflect on a year-long conversation—investing to support advancing women and families.
 I am heartened to see real interest and momentum across our clients in integrating gender equality into their investment decisions.
-According to a recent survey from Morgan Stanley Wealth Management, high-net-worth investors said it is important that companies they invest in have policies in place to promote diversity, equity and inclusion (67%), hire and promote employees of diverse backgrounds (66%) and have people of diverse backgrounds in leadership positions (63%).6 In celebration of Women’s History Month, here are a few notable factors influencing the gender investing landscape and a few resources to help with your portfolio decisions.
+According to a recent survey from Morgan Stanley Wealth Management, high-net-worth investors said it is important that companies they invest in have policies in place to promote diversity, equity and inclusion (67%), hire and promote employees of diverse backgrounds (66%) and have people of diverse backgrounds in leadership positions (63%).6 Here are a few notable factors influencing the gender investing landscape and a few resources to help with your portfolio decisions.

 Previously, in September 2020, California Governor Gavin Newsom enacted regulation AB 979, requiring minimum representation by minority individuals on corporate boards.
 The law requires a minimum of one minority director by the end of 2021 and larger boards to have a minimum of 2-3 by the end of 2022.7